Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_search_and_microsoft_fabric/getting_started_with_cortex_search_and_microsoft_fabric.md

 Cortex Search enables low-latency, high-quality “fuzzy” search over your Snowflake data.
 Cortex Search powers a broad array of search experiences for Snowflake users including Retrieval Augmented Generation (RAG) applications leveraging Large Language Models (LLMs).

 Cortex Search gets you up and running with a hybrid (vector and keyword) search engine on your text data in minutes, without having to worry about embedding, infrastructure maintenance, search quality parameter tuning, or ongoing index refreshes.
 This means you can spend less time on infrastructure and search quality tuning, and more time developing high-quality chat and search experiences using your data.
-Check out the Cortex Search tutorials for step-by-step instructions on using Cortex Search to power AI chat and search applications.

 ![](assets/searcharch.png)